kevivuu/Blackjack-Monte-Carlo-Simulation/README.md

 ## Conclusion

 Blackjack is a well-known card game, and a Five Card Trick is often considered a rare occurence in the game.
-However, under the right circumstances, this probability is surprisingly high, as shown in a Monte Carlo simulation.
-With that being said, the simulation runs under some unrealistic assumptions, and hence the actual probability of this event can be significantly in reality.
+However, under the right circumstances, this probability is surprisingly high, as shown in this Monte Carlo simulation.
+With that being said, the simulation runs under some unrealistic assumptions, and hence the actual probability of this event can be significantly lower in reality.